Stiftung Brandenburgische Gedenkstätten Mahn‑ und Gedenkstätte Ravensbrück

 Sound in the Silence – Raise Your Voice

-Accompanied by the educational team of the Ravensbrück Memorial Museum and the artistic team led by American-Jewish rapper Dan Wolf, the process culminates in a performance – a continually evolving form of remembrance that goes beyond standardised rituals.
+Accompanied by the memorial’s education team and the artistic team led by the American-Jewish rapper Dan Wolf, a performance is ultimately created – as a new form of remembrance beyond standardised rituals.

 Siemens in Ravensbrück